fortify/github-action/doc-resources/action-setup.md

 **`export-path`** - OPTIONAL
 Whether to add the installed tools to the system PATH variable.
 Allowed values: `true` (default) or `false`

+**`tool-definitions`** - OPTIONAL
+Allows for overriding the location of the Fortify tool definitions bundle.
+This can be specified either as an action input or through the `TOOL_DEFINITIONS` environment variable; see the 'Action environment variable inputs' section below for details.

 **`fcli`** - OPTIONAL
 The fcli version to install.
 Allowed values: `skip` (default value, do not install fcli), `latest`, or specific version number.
 Supports semantic versioning, for example `v2` will install the latest known `2.x.y` version.
 Version may be specified either with or without the `v` prefix, for example `v2.0.0` and `2.0.0` are semantically the same.